minerllabs/minerl/docs/source/tutorials/custom_environments.rst

                             max_episode_steps=MLGWB_LENGTH, reward_threshold=100.0,
                             **kwargs)

+:code:`reward_threshold` is a number specifying how much reward the agent must get for the episode to terminate.

+Now we will implement a number of methods which :code:`SimpleEmbodimentEnvSpec` requires.

-Modifying the World
+Modify the World
 ============

-Now lets build a custom Minecraft world.
+Lets build a custom Minecraft world.

 We'll use the :code:`FlatWorldGenerator` handler to make a super flat world and pass it a :code:`generatorString` value to specify how we want the world layers to be created.
 "1;7,2x3,2;1"